Criticism of Christianity: Inconsistency with regard to the Old Testament's conception of the afterlife

 Most Christian traditions teach belief in life after death as a central and indispensable tenet of their faith.
-Critics argue that the Christian conception of the afterlife is inconsistent with that described in the Old Testament.
-George E. Mendenhall believes there is no concept of immortality or life after death in the Old Testament.
+Critics argue that the Christian conception of the afterlife is inconsistent with that of the Hebrew Bible.
+George E. Mendenhall believes there is no concept of immortality or life after death in the Hebrew Bible.
 The presumption is that the deceased are inert, lifeless, and engaging in no activity.